 Scholarly Commons Citation

 Barnett, Randy E., "Commandeering the People: Why the Individual Health Insurance Mandate is Unconstitutional" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 434.
+434.